keithbuhler/keithbuhler.github.io/phd-how-to.md

 ### 7. How do you decide on an Area? ##

 Naturally, each school is different.
-Some have you write a Prospectus or Dissertation Proposal rather than stretching the process out like U.Kentucky does.
+Some have you write a Prospectus or Dissertation Proposal rather than stretching the process out like U. K. does.
 We do an Area, then Qualifying Exams, then Proposal -- THEN start the dissertation.

 ### 8. How do you pass the Qualifying Exams? ##